spencertipping/ni/doc/ni_by_example_4.md

 #`ni` by Example Chapter 4 (WIP)
 Welcome to chapter 4.
 At this point you have enough skills to read the documentation on your own.
 As a result, this chapter shoud read a little briefer because it is focused on introducing you to the possibilities of each operator.

+##`ni` and `bash`

+[Spencer](https://github.com/spencertipping) refers to `ni` as Huffman-encoded bash, but we haven't given the treatment of `ni` and bash fully yet.

+There's an important reason

+`e` also can use brackets rather than quotes to execute commands.
+However, this exposes the code that would have been quoted to bash, which might do something you don't want it to.

 ##`nfu` HDFS Joins

 I look forward to the day I rename this section to `ni` HDFS Joins, but for now, the easiest way to do large-scale joins is using `nfu`.